kalisio/crisis/docs/quickstart/concepts.md

 * a user belongs to multiple organisations (1, 2 and 3),
 * a user manages multiple organisations (2),
 * an organisation has multiple groups (3),
-* a member of an organisation appartenient à plusieurs groupes (3).
+* a member of an organisation belongs to multiple groups (3).

 ![user-organisations](../assets/user-organisations.png)